 THE SEXUALITY ALLIANCE : Talking about – sex and relationships: Young people speak out

 Making friends, having relationships and exploring sexuality is an important part of the transition to adulthood for all young people.
 However, young people with life-limiting or life-threatening conditions have had limited opportunities to learn about relationships and sex.

 Talking about sex is often seen as private and taboo and many young people never have the opportunity to talk about it.
 Family members, carers and practitioners often feel ill-prepared to discuss sex with young people.

-This project, lead by the Royal College of General Practitioners, began in early 2019 and will support GPs to make improvements to the service they are able to offer to seriously ill children and young adults, and will ensure good communication between the primary care team, patients, carers and secondary care professionals.
+This project, led by the Royal College of General Practitioners, began in early 2019 and aimed to support GPs to make improvements to the service they are able to offer to seriously ill children and young adults, ensuring good communication between the primary care team, patients, carers and secondary care professionals.

-- Engage with key stakeholders, including young people and their families, to ensure we design the right solutions for improving care within the primary care environment.
+- Engage with key stakeholders, including young people and their families, to design the right solutions for improving care within the primary care environment

 - Develop processes that will integrate the care between health professionals and the community and providing safe and supportive outcomes for the young person